 Males and females are affected by disruptions to sexual development differently.
 Females (who have two X chromosomes) with 17α-hydroxylase/17,20-lyase deficiency are born with normal external female genitalia; however, the internal reproductive organs, including the uterus and ovaries, may be underdeveloped.
 Women with complete 17α-hydroxylase/17,20-lyase deficiency do not develop secondary sex characteristics, such as breasts and pubic hair, and do not menstruate (amenorrhea).
 Women with partial 17α-hydroxylase/17,20-lyase deficiency may develop some secondary sex characteristics; menstruation is typically irregular or absent.
 Either form of the disorder results in an inability to conceive a baby (infertility).

 In affected individuals who are chromosomally male (having an X and a Y chromosome), problems with sexual development lead to abnormalities of the external genitalia.
 The most severely affected are born with characteristically female external genitalia and are generally raised as females.
 However, because they do not have female internal reproductive organs, these individuals have amenorrhea and do not develop female secondary sex characteristics.
 These individuals have testes, but they are abnormally located in the abdomen (undescended).
-Sometimes, complete 17α-hydroxylase/17,20-lyase deficiency leads to external genitalia that do not look clearly male or clearly female (ambiguous genitalia).
-Males with partial 17α-hydroxylase/17,20-lyase deficiency usually have abnormal male genitalia, such as a small penis (micropenis), the opening of the urethra on the underside of the penis (hypospadias), or a scrotum divided into two lobes (bifid scrotum).
+Sometimes, complete 17α-hydroxylase/17,20-lyase deficiency leads to external genitalia that do not look clearly male or clearly female.
+Males with partial 17α-hydroxylase/17,20-lyase deficiency may have a small penis (micropenis), the opening of the urethra on the underside of the penis (hypospadias), or a scrotum divided into two lobes (bifid scrotum).
 Males with either complete or partial 17α-hydroxylase/17,20-lyase deficiency are also infertile.

 17α-hydroxylase/17,20-lyase deficiency accounts for about 1 percent of congenital adrenal hyperplasia cases.
 It is estimated to occur in 1 in 1 million people worldwide.